eymaal/spareroom-shopping-cart-kata/README.md

 The Shopping Cart system was implemented as a REST API using [Java](https://www.oracle.com/java/technologies/downloads/#java21) and Spring Boot.
 Additionally, [Maven](https://maven.apache.org/) is required to run this API.
 Unit Test cases were written using JUnit, and the endpoints were documented using Swagger following the OpenAPI spec.
+These tests cover 80% lines of code.
 Coverage report for the tests can be found in a separate repo [here](https://github.com/eymaal/spareroom-shopping-cart-kata-test-report).

 ## ⚡ Running this API
 Navigate to the directory and the run the following commands: